 Luckily, that 10-year-old little boy didn't misjudge traffic and try ot make a run for it because you were driving an auto-pilot and never would have seen him.
-And with school starting in just more than two weeks, the close-calls will only become more frequent.
+And with the close-calls will only become more frequent.

 Will it take the death of a child you know to change your awareness?

-So, instead of sitting on the sidelines, writing about the close-calls, sadly, waiting to write about a child who has been hit by a car, I'm doing something.
+So, instead of sitting on the sidelines, sadly, waiting to write about a child who has been hit by a car, I'm doing something.

 I'm partnering with Fox Point and Bayside parents to help kids cross safely.
-Regent Road and Pelham Parkway cross Brown Deer Road, and at those intersections, it's simply a deathtrap waiting to happen.
-Kids, cyclists, walkers and the elderly have no safe passage across Brown Deer Road as so many drivers obliviously blow through the intersections.
+Regent Road and Pelham Parkway cross Brown Deer Road, and at those intersections, it's simply a deathtrap waiting to happen. as so many drivers obliviously blow through the intersections.

 The bottom line is we can't install traffic lights or stop signs.
-A footbridge is very expensive and the crafty, kid-designed signs help, but seem to have reached the children more than the parents.
+A footbridge is very expensive and the but seem to have reached the children more than the parents.